Posted by Drew Estelle on Jul 27, 2018 1:41:05 PM

 Think of the time it takes to receive an order confirmation, recording that confirmation, creating the invoice, sending the invoice, waiting for payment, receiving payment, and sending a receipt for that payment.
 This is a labor intensive, multi-step process for each individual order.
 If you’re processing dozens of invoices a day, it’s going to take a lot of hours, patience, and dedication.

-2.)
-Manual invoicing is susceptible to human error
+2. Manual invoicing is prone to human error

 “Good enough” isn’t enough for data entry.
 Invoicing data will be the foundation of your company’s financial forecasting, record keeping, and customer service.
 Accuracy is absolutely necessary to all of these things.
 Duplicate entries, missing information, miscalculations can all can all lead to disastrous mismanagement of your company.